VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Experiments

-We first determine two distinct valid triangulation graphs of polygons from the test dataset and apply edge-flip algorithm~\cite{hurtado1996flipping} to generate intermediate triangulation between them.
-These intermediate triangulation paths are then used as input to \ourmethodsmall{} to generate corresponding polygons.
-Qualitative results added in Appendix Section \ref{subsec:g_to_g_interpolation} shows that \ourmethodsmall{} is able to generate smooth interpolation between two triangulation graphs.
-This result also shows that \ourmethodsmall{} learns a continuous manifold for a triangulation graph.
+We first select two distinct valid triangulation graphs from the test dataset and apply the edge-flip algorithm~\cite{hurtado1996flipping} to generate intermediate triangulations between them.
+These intermediate triangulation paths are then used as inputs to \ourmethodsmall{} to generate the corresponding polygons.
+Qualitative results in Appendix~\ref{subsec:g_to_g_interpolation} show that \ourmethodsmall{} produces smooth interpolations between triangulation graphs.
+This observation further indicates that \ourmethodsmall{} learns a continuous manifold representation for triangulation graphs.